Live tool

 Does this tool use AI to rewrite my title?

-No. The first version is fully client-side and deterministic.
-It uses simple formatting, length, and readability rules so you can make quick edits without sending data to a backend.
+No. The first version runs entirely in the browser.
+It uses simple formatting, length, and readability rules so you can make quick edits without sending data anywhere.

 Should I trust the score more than my thumbnail?